 In this Annual Report on Form 20-F, unless otherwise specified, all monetary amounts are expressed in United States dollars.
-The Company's subsidiaries have transactions in Canadian dollars and British pounds sterling.
+The Company's subsidiaries have transactions in Canadian dollars, British pounds sterling and the European Union ("EU") euros.
 Currencies other than the United States dollar have been translated into United States dollars using rates available on Bank of Canada and the Bank of England websites.

-On June 30, 2021, the exchange rate, based on the noon buying rates, for the conversion of Canadian dollars into United States dollars (the "Noon Rate of Exchange") was approximately US\$1 = CDN\$1.24 and for the conversion of British pounds sterling into United States dollars was approximately US\$1=£0.72.
+On June 30, 2022, the exchange rate, based on the noon buying rates, for the conversion of Canadian dollars into United States dollars (the "Noon Rate of Exchange") was approximately US1 = CDN. (a) for the conversion of British pounds sterling into United States dollars was approximately US1 = £0.82 and for the conversion of EU euros into United States dollars was approximately US1 = £0.82 and for the conversion of EU euros into United States dollars was approximately US1 = £0.82 and for the conversion of EU euros into United States dollars was approximately US1 = £0.82.

-The following table sets out the high and low exchange rates in Canadian dollar and British pounds for one United States dollar for each of the last six months of the fiscal year.
+The following table sets out the high and low exchange rates in Canadian dollar, British pounds and EU euros for one United States dollar for each of the last six months of the fiscal year.